 - Available all through the year.

-DHA is an essential element for brain development, so if you have children, it's good to make a mackerel recipe for their growth.
+DHA is an essential element for brain development, so if you have children, it's good to make fresh mackerel recipes for their growth.

 It's not only nutritious but also easy to cook with.
-You can make omelette, stir fry, pasta, sandwiches, salad, patties, etc. The usage is endless.
+You can make mackerel omelettes, mackerel burgers, mackerel fish cakes, stir fry, pasta, mackerel melts, mackerel salad, mackerel patties, etc. The usage is endless!

-- Prepare rice: Rinse rice under running water 3-4 times quickly, and soak in water for more than 30 minutes.
-(Soaking is the key to having fluffy and chewy Japanese rice.
-If it's not soaked, the rice grain center will remain hard)
+- Prepare rice: The first step is to rinse the rice.
+Rinse rice under running water 3-4 times quickly, and soak in water for over 30 minutes.
+Soaking is the key to having fluffy and chewy Japanese rice.
+If it's not soaked, the rice grain center will remain hard.

-- Prepare ingredients: Shred carrots and ginger, cut aburaage into strips and chop scallions.
+- Prepare ingredients: Shred carrots and ginger, cut aburaage into strips, and chop scallions.
 Open the lid of the canned mackerel and drain the water.
-(If you want to remove the fat on the mackerel, wrap it up and dry with a paper towel.)
+If you want to remove the fat on the mackerel, wrap it up and dry it with paper towels.

 - Bring to a boil: Drain the water in the pot, add 2 cups of water (360ml), and turn on the heat over medium heat to bring to a boil.
 Then add sake, soy sauce, and salt.

-- Simmer: Place carrots, ginger, aburaage, mackerel on top, cover, and simmer for 12 minutes on low heat.
-(We don't mix ingredients with rice at this point, we will at the end)
+- Simmer: Place carrots, ginger, aburaage, and mackerel on top, cover, and simmer for 12 minutes on low heat.
+(We don't mix ingredients with rice at this point; we will at the end.)

 - Steam: Turn off the heat and leave it for 10 minutes with the lid on.
 (The rice inhales steam inside the pot and will become more fluffy.)

-Open the lid, add the chopped green onion, and stir gently.
+Open the lid, add the chopped green onion, and stir the hot steamed rice gently.

-Enjoy it right away!
-It has a deep flavor and so tasty!
+Enjoy it right away; that's the best way!
+It has deep flavor and is such a delicious meal!

-After adding the chopped scallion, I usually stir and make mackerel into small pieces to make it easy to eat for kids.
+After adding the chopped scallion, I usually stir and make the mackerel into smaller pieces; it's an easy way to eat for kids.

-As shown in the photo above, you can serve it by keeping the mackerel's chunk and sprinkle the scallions on the top instead of mixing it all up.
+As shown in the photo above, you can serve it by placing a chunk of fish and sprinkling the scallions on the top instead of making a mackerel mixture.
 This one looks more photogenic.
-Either way is good.
+Either way is good!

-If you have leftover, wrap one serving in cling wrap and keep them in the freezer.
-It will last up to one month.
+If you have leftovers, wrap one serving in cling wrap and keep them in the freezer.
+For best results, please eat within one month.